netascode/terraform-aci-nac-aci/docs/labs/guide_ansible_apic_gitlab_drone.md

 Description: the `Boostrap` step is responsible for setting up your ACI fabric for the first time.
 Hence the Bootstrap step is only required for Day-0 operations and can be removed once it was run successfully.

-Currently, the `Bootstrap` step will contain following code.
-No changes are required as such.
+Currently, the `Bootstrap` step will not be in the drone.yml file so we need to add it.
+Copy and paste the following snippet to your drone file.

 ```
   - name: Bootstrap